800.367.6515

 Fishing In North Myrtle Beach: A Guide To All Types Of Fishing

 With over 15 miles of beach, North Myrtle Beach offers unspoiled beaches, beautiful scenery, great nightlife, and some of the best fishing you could ask for.
-If you’re looking to explore the outdoors, while getting away from all of the hustle and bustle, spending a day deep sea fishing, shore fishing, or pier fishing may be the perfect escape.
+If you’re looking to explore the outdoors while getting away from all of the hustle and bustle, spending a day on a deep sea fishing trip, shore fishing, or pier fishing may be the perfect escape.

 Where To Fish In North Myrtle Beach

 There are several great fishing options in North Myrtle Beach for any time frame or budget.
-North Myrtle Beach boasts three popular piers where you can enjoy the best in an inshore, offshore, artificial reef, deep sea, and surf fishing.
+The North Myrtle Beach area boasts three popular piers where you can enjoy the best in inshore, offshore, artificial reef, deep sea fishing adventures, and surf fishing.
 Fish are abundant in South Carolina.
 Even young, first-time fishers will enjoy the thrill of the catch.

-For a more adventurous fishing experience, book an island fishing charter.
-Charters are typically sold in half or full-day increments, and locations vary from different spots inshore or long trips offshore.
+For a more adventurous fishing experience, book a private fishing charter.
+Fishing charters are typically sold in half or full-day increments, and locations vary from different spots near inshore marshes to fishing excursions offshore near the Intracoastal Waterway.
 More relaxed ‘fun’ charters are also available and are a great option for novices or families.

 Piers On Or Near North Myrtle Beach

-While there are several pierce up and down the coast in Myrtle Beach, North Myrtle Beach is the home of many popular fishing piers.
+While there are several piers up and down the coast in Myrtle Beach, North Myrtle Beach is the home of many popular fishing piers.

 Cherry Grove Fishing Pier

 This pier has been in operation since the 1950s and is owned by the Prince family.
 It became famous when a 1780-lb tiger shark was caught there.
 The Cherry Grove Pier is a North Myrtle Beach landmark.
 It extends 985 feet over the Atlantic Ocean, offering breathtaking scenery along with some of the best fishing in the state.
-Somethings you may need to know before arriving at the pier are;
+Some things you may need to know before arriving at the pier:

 • Fishing season runs from February 1 to December 1.